 Coronavirus (COVID-19) Response & Information

-Johnston Economic Development Corporation is monitoring the impact of Coronavirus (COVID-19) on our local business community.
-It has long been our mission to foster growth and economic development in Johnston, and during these uncertain times, we are committed to helping businesses and employees combat the effects of COVID-19.
+Meanwhile Johnston Economic Development Corporation will continue to work to support development and to communicate best practices for reopening and keeping everyone safe.
 On this page, we have compiled a list of programs and resources, and we will continue to update this list as additional resources become available.

 Resources for the Business Community